-Fitbit Active Zone Minutes is a brand new Fitness goal introduced by Fitbit based on the World Health Organization and the American Heart Rate Association’s recommendations for adult health.
+Fitbit Active Zone Minutes is a brand-new Fitness goal introduced by Fitbit based on the World Health Organization and the American Heart Association’s recommendations for adult health.

-It is first introduced in Fitbit Charge 4 devices by replacing Active Minutes.
-As per warable.com, this feature will soon be available in Fitbit’s smartwatches as well, such as Fitbit Ionic and Fitbit Versa Series.
+It is first introduced in Fitbit Charge 4 devices by replacing Active Minutes, and now this feature is available in all the latest Fitbit Smartwatches and Fitness Trackers.

 What is Fitbit Active Zone Minutes?

-With this goal, Fitbit is exactly helping its users to achieve WHO and AHA recommended weekly goals scientifically and systematically.
+With this goal, Fitbit is helping its users achieve WHO and AHA recommended weekly goals scientifically and systematically.

 So Active Zone Minutes is a new concept developed by Fitbit to measure the heart pumping capacity of its users by assessing the time spent on each activity zones.

 In simple words, it is directly related to the time spent on each active zones.